 The Delores Project is the largest single provider of shelter and services for unaccompanied women and transgender individuals in metro Denver, providing 50 shelter beds year round, and a minimum of an additional 10 cots during colder months or times of extreme need.
 Without minor children, the needs of this population are largely unrecognized.
 Across metro Denver more than 650 women and transgender individuals experienced homelessness on any given night, according to the 2015 Metro Denver Homeless Initiative Point in Time Study.
 Including the beds at The Delores Project, only approximately 200 beds are regularly available for this vulnerable population, leaving at best more than 450 without safe reliable shelter during the overnight hours.

-The Delores Project is widely recognized as begin a shelter provider that implements HUD recommended best practices in serving those people experiencing homelessness who identify across the transgender spectrum.
+The Delores Project is widely recognized as being a shelter provider that implements HUD recommended best practices in serving those people experiencing homelessness who identify across the transgender spectrum.
 We have been respectfully serving transgender individuals since our founding in 2000 and are proud to be a place of safety and dignity for some of our most vulnerable citizens.

 The Delores Project provides welcoming, low-barrier shelter and services for unaccompanied women and transgender individuals during times of homelessness.
 We believe that hospitality, respect, and regard for the dignity of each individual lay the groundwork for forming positive relationships leading to lasting change.
 Learn more about our programs and our impact.